This privacy notice is also available in German.

 Purpose and legal basis

 We process personal data for the purpose of delivering and safeguarding the stability and security of our website.
-Legal basis is Article 6(1)(1)(f) GDPR.
-Our legitimate interest is to be able to provide an operative website.

 Storage period